snixtho/hawf/docs/client-configuration.md

 - **`useRateLimit`**

-  Whether to enable rate limit or not. *Default: false*
+  Whether to enable rate limit or not. *Default: `false`*

 - **`throwOnFail`**

-  If the HTTP server returns a non-success HTTP status code, an exception is raised. *Default: true*
+  If the HTTP server returns a non-success HTTP status code, an exception is raised. *Default: `true`*

 ## The `Configure()` base class method

 This method gives you much more control over the internal configuration of the API client.
-Here you can configure things like caching, the default cancellation token, the HTTP handler itself etc.
+Here you can configure things like caching, the default cancellation token, the HTTP handler itself etc. The properties in the `ApiClient` attribute is automatically assigned to this internal configuration object.

 The method is provides an Action<ApiClientConfiguration> parameter, which you can pass a lambda expression to configure the internal config object.
 Example: